Lavender Syrup adds such a beautiful bouquet to anything. Lavender infusions make me giddy.

 Optional no-cook method: Infusing your syrups using a no-cook method retains the nutrients of the herbs and honey.
 Let ingredients steep 24 hours until honey or sugar is dissolved.

 Lavender syrup will last 2-3 weeks in the refrigerator or a month or so in the freezer.
-It makes great ice cubes!
+It also makes great ice cubes!